yguenduez/nerd-neck/readme.md

 Everything runs on the 3.3-volt level of the MCU.

-The piezo speaker is directly connected to GPIO pin 7.
-It drains 15mA and is running with powered with a 1khz pwm signal, when triggered.
+The piezo speaker is connected to GPIO pin 7.
+We use a 100 Ohms resistor to protect ti GPIO.
+So the piezo speaker drains 3.3v/100 Ohms = 33mA of current.
+It's powered with a 1khz pwm signal, when triggered.

-Below fritzing image is demonstrating the wiring.
-The parts are aliases though, we use different ones but the wiring is exactly the same.
+Below the fritzing image is demonstrating the wiring.
+The parts are aliases though, we use different ones, but the wiring is exactly the same.

 ![fritzing](images/nerd-neck-fritzing.png)